OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-' + '*   **AT&T Marketing E-Mails**: You can opt-out of marketing emails here.
+' + '*   **AT&T Marketing E-Mails**: You can opt-out of marketing emails by using email unsubscribe.
-' + '*   **Postal Mail:** To review our Residential Do Not Mail Policy Statement and to limit postal mail solicitations, click here.
+' + '*   **Postal Mail:** To review our Residential Do Not Mail Policy Statement and to limit postal mail solicitations, visit visit AT&T Consumer Marketing.
 You will still receive billing statements, legal notices, product updates and other similar correspondence, and you may still receive some promotional mailings.
 ' + '*   **Consumer Telemarketing:** Ask to be removed from our consumer telemarketing lists by contacting us at one of the numbers listed here, or by sending an e-mail to privacypolicy@att.com.
 You also can ask the AT&T representative to remove you from our telemarketing lists when you receive a marketing or promotional call from us.
 ' + '*   **Do Not Call**: The FTC maintains a National Do Not Call Registry at donotcall.gov, and your state may maintain its own Do Not Call Registry.
 Putting your number on these Registries also may limit our telemarketing calls to that number.
 ' + '

 ' + '

-**Internet Preferences by AT&T Uverse GigaPower**
+**Internet Preferences by U-verse with AT&T GigaPower**

 ' + '

-AT&T U-verse with GigaPower customers can adjust their AT&T Internet Preferences selection at any time by calling AT&T Care at 1 (866) 324-4737.
-To learn more about U-verse with GigaPower with AT&T Internet Preferences, visit att.com/internetpreferences.
+U-verse with AT&T GigaPower customers can adjust their AT&T Internet Preferences selection at any time by calling AT&T Care at 866.324.4737.
+To learn more about U-verse with AT&T GigaPower Internet Preferences, visit att.com/internetpreferences.

 ' + '